 Continue healthy eating habits for your child.
-Give him a healthy breakfast every day.
-Help him recognize and respond to hunger and fullness cues.
-Do not allow him to snack in front of a TV or device.
+Give her a healthy breakfast every day.
+Help her recognize and respond to hunger and fullness cues.
+Do not allow her to snack in front of a TV or device.
 Have nutritious foods and drinks readily available and the expected options for meals and snacks in your house.
+Examples of nutritious foods include: vegetables; fruits; whole grains; lean protein (lower fat meat, fish, poultry, eggs, legumes, nuts & seeds); and low-fat or non-fat dairy products.
 Limit food and drinks high in calories, fats, sugars and refined grains which are low in nutrients.
+Examples of low nutrient foods include: ice cream, baked goods, salty snacks, fast food, pizza, soda, Gatorade/Power-aide, and other sweetened beverages.
 Make sure your child gets calcium & Vitamin D containing foods or beverages.
 12-16 oz of low-fat or fat-free milk a day plus an additional serving of low-fat yogurt or cheese is recommended.
 If your child does not drink milk or other dairy products then aim for foods and beverages fortified with calcium and Vitamin D.